s7jaweig/EXML-WS-23-24---Planet-V2/README.md

   <em>Fig. 12: Heatmaps for Matterhorn</em>
 </p>

 The analysis of the Matterhorn image yielded impressive results.
-Planet-V2 accurately predicted the geocell in Switzerland where the image was taken with a high confidence level of 85%.
+PlaNet accurately predicted the geocell in Switzerland where the image was taken with a high confidence level of 85%.
 Additionally, all other geocells are located nearby in Switzerland.
 Our analysis revealed the image areas that contributed the most to this decision.
 It is noteworthy that humans can easily recognize the Matterhorn's characteristic peak.
-However, both the superpixel and sliding black box approaches have detected relevant image information at the foot of the mountain.
+However, both the Superpixel and Sliding BlackBox approaches have detected relevant image information at the foot of the mountain.

 <p>
   <img src="./readme/See_Sommer_combined.png" width="350" />